huntj88/DhiffieChat/README.md

 ---

+### Architecture, Automation, and Deploying Environments

+One of the main goals of this project was to have as much of the project fully automated as possible.

+Another goal of this project was to leave it running as cheaply as possible, so no managed relational databases, or provisioned server instances.

+Currently, only a single CLI command is required to create a new environment, and AWS costs are about $0.06/month during development.
+I'm optimizing costs for lower numbers of users (expected), but it will scale to more users just fine.

+The "Server" is actually AWS lambda + dynamoDB + s3.

+Entire server environments can be created/updated with `terraform apply`, or removed entirely with `terraform destroy`

+Terraform helps automate creation, configuration, or execution of the following resources and tasks

+* AWS Gateway
+* AWS lambda functions
+* DynamoDB Tables
+* S3 Buckets
+* Generating Credentials
+* Configuring Access and Permissions
+* Generating Config files for the app to connect to new environments

+To Create a new environment, use Terraform workspaces and apply it.

+---

+### Android Automation

+* The Config files to connect to the server are automatically generated when a new environment is created

+* CI workflow to make builds for any specified environment, with easy to access to download for QA.
+Prod builds also generate a GitHub release.

+* All CI builds are automatically tagged with a generated version name that makes it easy to see how the build was generated, and where in the history of repository.

+---

 ### Coming soon

 * Ephemeral keys: Right now a user has one main private/public Diffie-Hellman key pair which is used for encrypting the